The Jake Adam York Prize

 And since screeners do essential—if too often unsung—evaluative work narrowing the field of entrants, we think it’s important to note each year who our screeners are (both to say thank you and in the interest of transparency).
 This year’s screeners were:

-Emily Bludworth de Barrios, author of Shopping, or The End of Time
+Wayne Miller, author of The End of Childhood

 Finally, we want to mention something briefly about our process: Since a number of entrants had previously published in Copper Nickel, and since other entrants knew one or more of our screeners on a personal level, we were sure to pass the manuscripts among the screeners until no one was tasked with screening work by anyone she had published or with whom she had a personal relationship.
 We believe strongly in running an ethical contest, and we work hard to ensure that we continue to do so.